Cognigy/Documentation/docs/en/docs/ai/flow-nodes/message/question.md

 A Question Node is used to ask a question that requests specific information from the user.

+After a question was asked and the user provided an answer, the answer is validated according to its Type.
+If it passes, the answer is considered valid, is stored and the conversation continues.

+!!! note "Attached Flows"
+    When a user input is reviewed it will be scored by the NLU.
+If an attached Flow has an Intent which scores higher than Intents in the current Flow, the attached Flow is executed.
+This occurs before validation of the Question Node is completed.
+See [Attached Flow](../../nlu/attachments/attached-flows.md).

 <blockquote class="callout callout_info" theme="📘">
     <span class="callout-icon">▶️</span>
     <div class="callout-heading">